d34dl0ck/dum/README.md

 ### How do I get set up? ###

-For now, you can run only one microservice - MachineService by building from the source code.
+All you need is to follow the instructions for each microservice.
+It can be found at README.md of every directory with microservice code

 ### Contribution guidelines ###

-No contribution guideline yet
+There is no contribution guideline yet.